TheDocumentation Index

 Detection

-and listens for the change event on that MediaQueryList so the returned boolean updates when the user changes the system setting.
+The implementation uses:change event on that MediaQueryList so the returned boolean updates when the user changes the system setting.

 SSR

-When window is not available (including during SSR), the hook keeps prefersReducedMotion as false until the effect runs in the browser, then it updates to the real preference.
+Whenwindow is not available (including during SSR), the hook keeps prefersReducedMotion as false until the effect runs in the browser, then it updates to the real preference.

 Accessibility guidelines